Tsumekiri/Easier-ElonaPlusCustom-GX/README.md

 *\~Believe in Jure and hold a determination to mince.\~*

+---

+Personal Project to change Overdose mode into an easier game mode (basically cheating).
+It includes:

+- No item weight
+- No magic spellstock usage
+- No potential decrease

+As I said, basically a cheaty Overdose mode.
+Otherwise, it stays the same as the main repository.

+I probably won't be keeping this fork up-to-date, as it's just a project I made for fun to learn the language used to make Elona+.

+---

 Elona+ Custom-GX is a new variant of Elona+ based on Elona+ Custom-G, updated with the changes in Elona+ up to version 2.31.

 It is originally created and maintained by [Ruin0x11](https://github.com/Ruin0x11), on [this repository](https://github.com/Ruin0x11/ElonaPlusCustom-GX).